Heredity and Evolution — CBSE Class 10: Dominant vs Recessive Traits Explained

 Polygenic Traits

-These traits do not follow simple 3:1 ratios.
+These traits do not follow simple 3:1 inheritance ratios.

 The Core Idea in Simple Words